GithHayden/IQ-Riddle-Game/README.md

-# The Beach Boys

-This website is a static (front-end only) application for The Beach Boys, 1960's rock band.
-The primary target audiences are fans, potential fans and customers.
-Users can sign up for news, read an overview about the band, watch and download videos, listen to and download audio tracks, contact the band, request a booking and follow the band on social media.
+# US Equity Markets 2017

+This website is a **SPA** (Single Page Application) **Data Visualisation Dashboard Interface** which harnesses, the power of [D3.js](https://d3js.org/), a Javascript library for charting, created by Mike Bostock.
+The primary target audience is any user who wants to gain a comparable analysis of all NASDAQ and NYSE equities priced under USD$50, at 2017 year end.

+This SPA site provides users with a drop-down selector, pie charts, bar charts and a scatter plot chart.
+Providing data visualisation across a number of dimensions i.e. by sector, by industry, number of equities, market capitalisation, domiciled by country, volume and price.

 ## UX

 The following section describes the UX process for this project.

 #### UX Process
-1. **The Beach Boys** - Reviewed The Beach Boys videos, music and website to understand this genre, fans, potential fans and customers.
+1. **US Equity Markets** - Using my own knowledge, sketched out potential sets of data to include within a dashboard.
-2. **Layout** - Reviewed Code Institute learnings to date, Bootstrap documentation and templates to extract design ideas.
+2. **Layout** - Reviewed the Code Institute learnings to date, Bootswatch themes and D3.js documentation to extract design ideas.
 3. **User Stories** - Walked through user stories.
-    1. **Photo of the band** - As a fan, potential fan or customer, I want to view an up-to-date photo of the band to get a sense of their vibe.
+    1. **About** - As a user, I want to clearly understand the purpose of this dashboard and the data included.
-    2. **Subscribe to News** - As a fan, potential fan or customer, I want to subscribe to The Beach Boys news, to receive updates on the bands members, their concerts and new music.
+    2. **User Guidance** - As a user, I want to to clearly understand how to use this dashboard.
-    3. **About** - As a fan, potential fan or customer, I want to read a summary about The Beach Boys, to understand their background to date.
+    3. **Select Industry** - As a user, I want to be able to drill into each sector by industry type.
-    4. **Videos** - As a fan, potential fan or customer, I want to watch The Beach Boys videos, for entertainment, to download videos and to see their performances should I choose to book them for an event or a live concert.
-    5. **Audio** - As a fan, potential fan or customer, I want to listen to The Beach Boys audio tracks, for entertainment, to download audio tracks and to listen to their music should I choose to book them for an event or a live concert.
+    4. **Number of Equities by Sector** - As a user, I want to be able to view the number of equities by sector and drill into each sector by industry type.
+    5. **Market Capitalisation by Sector** - As a user, I want to be able to view the market capitalisation by sector and drill into each sector by industry type.
-    6. **Contact** - As a fan, potential fan or customer I want to be able to contact the band, to submit feedback or request to book the band for an event.
+    6. **Market Capitalisation by Domiciled Country** - As a user, I want to be able to view the market capitalisation by domiciled country and drill into each sector by industry type.
-    7. **Social Media Icons** - As a fan, potential fan or customer I want to be able to follow the band on social media, to be a part of their journey and interact with them online.
+    7. **Average Daily Volume by Sector** - As a user, I want to be able to view the average daily volume by sector and drill into each sector by industry type.
+    8. **Average Daily Volume by Domiciled Country** - As a user, I want to be able to view the average daily volume by domicilied country, by sector and drill into each sector by industry type.
+    9. **Average Daily Volume per Equity by Sector** - As a user, I want to be able to view the average daily volume per equity, by sector and drill into each sector by industry type.
+    10. **Average Daily Volume per Equity Vs. Price per Equity** - As a user, I want to be able to view the average daily volume per equity Vs. price per equity, by sector and drill into each sector by industry type.
-4. **Wireframe** - Sketched the wireframe on paper, to include a section for each user story, delivering a clear design to connect the bands needs to the user’s needs.
+4. **Wireframe** - Sketched the wireframe on paper, to include the features for each user story, meeting the users needs by presenting the data on a dashboard charting web application.

 ## Features